Transverse (Thermal) Cracking

 Repair

 • High severity cracks (> 1/2 inch wide and numerous cracks).
-Remove and replace the cracked pavement layer with an overlay.
+Crack sealing is typically done with a mastic material.